lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - The insurgent group that these people seemed to be a part of was called "The Children of Black Water," which seems to be a parallel name to "Blackbridge" being the network and grotto name.
 Their group is also called RLCF - what does that stand for?
 - Who the fuck is Samantha Hayes?
   - a.k.a Marion Matthew Jones neé Epsen _a.k.a._ Marion Marigold
+- Does the three-mountain (overlapping triangles) symbol mean anything significant?

 ### Current open access problems

 - How to get across the Reservoir via boat
-  - 4 empty pips of water level is too low
+  - 2 empty pips of water level is too low
 - Terminal in Blackbridge Grotto requires an "admin key" to log in
   - First four letters of last name followed by first initial, 1st and 5th character capitalized)
   - Login has been given to "Mr. Ruota," found in Hartley's room (servant's quarters)